 The motto was, “set it and forget it”.
 They said automation makes changing your behavior a lot easier.
 You won’t have to depend on having enough willpower each time.

 Readers called I Will Teach You to Be Rich a great book for people just starting out.

 And older readers recommend it to their kids, friends, and younger siblings because they wish they had read it when they were younger.

 This is probably because so many of the readers realized how much they were doing wrong financially.
 They learned about so many investment options that they didn’t know existed.
 And this was true for people who were even in their late 40s.

-As was written before, the book is geared towards younger people or people with credit card or student loan debt.
-So it won’t be as useful for people who are already good with money or debt free.
+As was written before, the book is geared towards younger people or people with credit cards or student loan debt.
+So it won’t be as useful for people who are already good with money or debt-free.

 By Lynne Twist

 This book was at the top of the results for a “relationship with money books” Google search.
 And that’s usually a good sign.

 So I looked up her bio and decided it needed to be shared.

 “Lynne Twist is a co-founder of The Pachamama Alliance, and founder of The Soul of Money Institute.
 She has dedicated herself to alleviating poverty and hunger, and supporting social justice and environmental sustainability.”